collectiv-ai/collectiv-ai-about-founder/README.md

-# CollectivAI – About the Founder
+# David Miecznikowski – About Founder

 Welcome to the CollectivAI founder & portfolio repository.